italia/publiccode-crawler/README.md

 Developers Italia provides [a catalog of Free and Open Source](https://developers.italia.it/en/search) software aimed to Public Administrations.

-This **crawler** retrieves the `publiccode.yml` files from the repositories of publishers found in the [Developers Italia API](https://github.com/italia/developers-italia-api).
+`publiccode-crawler` retrieves the `publiccode.yml` files from the repositories of publishers found in the [Developers Italia API](https://github.com/italia/developers-italia-api).

 ## Setup and deployment processes

-The crawler can either run manually on the target machine or it can be deployed from a Docker container.
+`publiccode-crawler` can either run manually on the target machine or it can be deployed from a Docker container.

-### Manually configure and build the crawler
+### Manually configure and build

 1. Rename `config.toml.example` to `config.toml` and set the variables